Meet the Team

 Administrative AssistantBarbara began working at PNTB in October 2012.
 Most of her adult career has been spent working as an administrative assistant, and she is delighted to be working again in this capacity.
 She says, "it is an honor and a pleasure to be working with the incredible people at PNTB, who daily live out their mission and passion to save and enhance lives through organ donation."
 Barbara and her husband have 3 grown sons and 3 granddaughters.
 When not at work, she enjoys spending time with her family, walking, reading, and gardening.

-Administrative AssistantErin is an Idaho native that moved to Portland after completing her Bachelor's degree from Ithaca College in Ithaca, New York.
+Administrative AssistantErin is an Idaho native that moved to Portland after completing her undergraduate degree in New York.
 She joined the PNTB team in 2015, excited to be continuing her career in the non-profit sector.
 "I'm grateful to have the opportunity to work with people that inspire me every day by dedicating their lives to helping others through some of life's most trying times."
-Outside of work, Erin spends her free time trail running, rafting, cooking, climbing, and exploring new places with her partner and pup.
+Outside of work, Erin spends her free time cycling, trail running, rafting, cooking, and exploring new places with her partner and pup.

 Outreach Program CoordinatorSondra joined PNTB in 2011 after moving to Portland to complete her Master’s Degree at PSU.
 She holds a joint position between PNTB and OHSU Clinical Transplantation Services.
 “I have the honor of working with transplant recipients as well as the families of loved ones who gave the gift of life.
 It is a joy to bring these two sides of transplantation together at our outreach events.”
 Sondra is also a Court Appointed Special Advocate (CASA) volunteer and works with children who are in the protective custody of the court.
 In her free time, she loves to travel, hike the Columbia Gorge, and play with her adorable puppy, Cosette.